It’s a safe space to talk about where things are going or high level discussions about design and how to collaborate and work better.

 It’s a safe space to talk about where things are going or high level discussions about design and then also how to collaborate and work better in design.

 The founders of Kluge felt the small design community in LA was disjointed.
-They wanted to start a place where creatives could get together and talk about experiences from a designer’s point of view.
+They wanted a place where creatives could get together and talk about experiences from a designer’s point of view.
 They created Evenings at the Loft, a series of monthly conversations exploring the digital design process and its challenges.

 The nights center around short design-centered lightning talks, casual conversation, and experiencing food and drink from different cultures.
 The events now pull in around 250 people and are hosted at venues around the city.